Last Updated on

 At least, for a while.

-Despite the dissolving tension of his looming IRS debt, Nick knew he would be called to answer for his inaction, eventually.
+Despite the dissolving tension of his looming IRS back taxes, Nick knew he would be called to answer for his inaction, eventually.
 On March 14, 2014, that day finally arrived.

-His P.O. box in Indiana held multiple IRS letters reflecting debts from multiple years.
+His P.O. box in Indiana held multiple IRS letters reflecting back taxes from multiple years.

-It was Nick’s reality check and call to action that he could no longer ignore his IRS tax debt.
+It was Nick’s reality check and call to action that he could no longer ignore his IRS back taxes.
 The IRS had caught up with him – as they always do.

 Each letter read: “Notice Of Intent To Seize Or Levy.”